ECASLab/AxLS/README.md

 - Sample of what the Pseudo Probrun method would suggest:
 ```
-ProbPrun suggest delete the node _068_ because is 0 75% of the time
+ProbPrun suggest delete the node _068_ because it's 0 75% of the time
 _069_ is 0 75% of the time
 _070_ is 1 75% of the time
 _073_ is 1 75% of the time